canonical/snapcraft/docs/ros-snap.md

 ### Put it all in a .snap

 Let's get back to our stated objective, which was to create a .snap containing these pieces and their dependencies.
-As mentioned, thee easiest way to create a .snap with complex dependencies is to use Snapcraft.
+As mentioned, the easiest way to create a .snap with complex dependencies is to use Snapcraft.
 Snapcraft contains a plugin especially for Catkin, which makes creating a ROS .snap particularly easy.